-This course is worth four credit hours.
-In addition to the scheduled class meeting times, which are the equivalent of 200 minutes per week, you should expect to do an average of 400 minutes of work per week related to this course outside of class.
+Course Workload: This course is worth THREE credit hours.
+In addition to the scheduled class meeting times, which are the equivalent of 150 minutes per week, you should expect to do an average of 300 minutes of work per week related to this course outside of class.
 This may include, but is not limited to, reading, written assignments, essays, discussion boards, study for examinations and quizzes, and other tasks as described in this syllabus.
 The time to complete these tasks is an average that represents the typical amount of time a student can expect to commit.
-Again, times may vary by the student and from week-to-week.
+Times may vary by the student.

-Disability Services:

-To obtain disability-related academic accommodations students with documented disabilities must contact the course instructor and the Office of Student Access and Disability Services (OSA) as soon as possible.
+Disability Services: To obtain disability-related academic accommodations students with documented disabilities must contact the course instructor and the Office of Student Access and Disability Services (OSA) as soon as possible.
 Truman complies with ADA requirements.
-For additional information, refer to the Office of Student Access and Disability Services website or contact by phone at (660) 785-4478 or email.
+For additional information, refer to the Office of Student Access and Disability Services website at http://disabilityservices.truman.edu/

+You may also contact OSA by phone at (660) 785-4478 or email studentaccess@truman.edu